webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Justice.md

 ---
 aliases:
-  - Justice
+- "Justice"
 tags:
 - Compendium/CSRD/en/Character-Arcs/Justice
 - Character-Arc
-title: Justice
-collection: Character-Arcs
-kind: Compendium
 ---
 ## Justice
 >You try to right a wrong or bring a wrongdoer to justice.